teamshares/design-system/README.md

 #### Details

-* **Changes to SCSS files** (loaded directly, no SCSS->CSS compilation needed within teamshares-ui) are picked up immediately by the Rails app as long as you have `bin/webpack-dev-server` running.
+* **Changes to SCSS files** (loaded directly, no SCSS->CSS compilation needed within shared-ui) are picked up immediately by the Rails app as long as you have `bin/webpack-dev-server` running.

 * **Changes to JS files** _are also_ picked up immediately, as long as you're running `yarn compile:watch` in this directory.